-EPL 7436 is in the Namib-Naukluft National Park which is used primarily for tourism.
+The EPL 7279 is in the Namib-Naukluft National Park which is used primarily for tourism.
 The EPL site does not have any tourism facilities, neither is it used for tourism activities.
-However, there is a Ministry of Environment and Tourism (MET) satellite office known as Ganab which also have accommodation facilities that belongs to the employees.
 Historical land use activities were not observed during the site visits.
-Previous exploration or mining activities have taken place on EPL 7436; however, they are less obvious because the area has mostly regenerated naturally.
+Previous exploration or mining activities have taken place on EPL 7279; however, they are less obvious because the area has mostly regenerated naturally.